-“Here we can see that the PMKID has been captured is computed by using HMAC-SHA1 where the key is the PMK and the data part is the concatenation of a fixed string label “PMK Name”, the access point’s MAC address and the station’s MAC address.”
+“Here we can see that the PMKID that has been captured is computed by using HMAC-SHA1 where the key is the PMK and the data part is the concatenation of a fixed string label “PMK Name”, the access point’s MAC address and the station’s MAC address.”

-First Run hcxdumptool to gain the PMKID from the AP and dump the file in PCAP format using following code.
+First Run hcxdumptool to gain the PMKID from the AP and dump the file in PCAP format using the following code.

 $ ./hcxdumptool -o test.pcapng -i wlp39s0f3u4u5 –enable_status